StorageNewsletter.com is published by Micro-Journal, SARL de presse, a privately-held company founded in 1976.

-Specialized in IT media, Micro-Journal hast published several periodicals, Le Courrier de la Microcopie (on micrographics), Reproduire (on photocopying and printing), Mémoires Optiques (now MOS, on the archiving and optical disc industry), as well as a weekly paper on basketball, Micro-Basket.
+Specialized in IT media, the company hast published several periodicals, Le Courrier de la Microcopie (on micrographics), Reproduire (on photocopying and printing), Mémoires Optiques (now MOS, on the archiving and optical disc industry), as well as a weekly paper on basketball, Micro-Basket.

 One of the strengths of this Web site is the international scope, based on a wide range of information sources worldwide.
 All the news are written in English, but local German and French news are published in their own language.

-Editor and publisher, Jean-Jacques Maleval, is a well-known veteran data storage expert with over 20 years of activity in computer journalism.
+Editor and publisher, Jean-Jacques Maleval, is a well-known veteran data storage expert with over 40 years of activity in computer journalism.

 He is also a prolific writer with thousands of articles on basket-ball and IT to his credit, in publications including Le Monde, Le Figaro, Le Matin de Paris, L’Equipe, Le Monde Informatique, Décision Informatique, 01 Informatique Hebdo, O1net, Electronique International Hebdo, Silicon.fr, Les Techniques de l’Ingénieur, SVM, Info-PC, La Vie Française, Les Echos, France-Soir, Le Journal du Dimanche, Nord-Matin, Newsport, le Cinq Majeur, L’Equipe-Basket-Magazine, L’Equipe-Basket-Hebdo, Sport, Maxi-Basket, Converse Basketball Yearbook.
-He is also the co-author of a book, Ce Fabuleux Basket Américain.
+He is also the co-author of a book on US basketball, Ce Fabuleux Basket Américain.

-He holds a master's degrees in Economics and Computer Science, both from the University of Paris.
+He holds a master degree in Economics and Computer Science, both from the University of Paris.
 When he was younger, he plays few minutes in the final game of the French University Championship, the equivalent of the NCAA Final Four in France.

 His dream: to have his own vineyard in the French Lot department to produce just one liter of Cahors red wine per day.